Universal Translation Services

 Managers are an essential part of the administrative branch of every office.
 Without efficient managers, work will never get done.
 A good manager knows how to put their resources to the best use.
 They know the strengths and weaknesses of each employee working under them and assign them to work accordingly.

 Without a manager, an office would be in a state of chaos.
-People often don’t know their strengths, and that’s why if it were left up to them to choose their projects and assignments, no good would come out of that.
+People often don’t know their strengths, so no good would come out if it were left up to them to choose their projects and assignments.
 Text segmentation and alignment tools are included in most translation memory packages.
-To organize projects, connect with your team, and process files for translation, you’ll utilize cloud-based applications.
+You’ll utilize cloud-based applications to organize projects, connect with your team, and process files for translation.

 Even if you work in the translation department of a corporation, you should still find this project familiar.
 Management in translation is very crucial for the perfect translation project.
-It would be great to have prior experience hiring freelance translators or individual translators.
+Having prior experience hiring freelance or individual translators would be great.
 Some of the positions you may be promoted to include team leader, senior project manager, professional project manager, and line manager.
 Demonstrate, evangelize and live the core values of translation in a localization project.
-This position requires excellent organisational skills and English language skills, the capacity to multitask and operate under pressure.
+This position requires excellent organizational and English language skills to multitask and operate under pressure.
 Ascertain that client feedback is recorded and saved in a translation project management system as notes.
 Ascertain that files are preserved appropriately for future usage.

 Like every other field, the translation industry relies heavily on its managers.
 Translation Project Managers (TPM) are the people who know how vital work ethics are and who is the best person for each assignment.
 TPMs are the backbone of a translation job, coordinating a project from start to finish.
-A proactive multitasker, a project manager has a wide range of responsibilities in the language industry.
-They are experts at what they do and help their company make the most of the resources available at its disposal.
+A proactive multitasker, a project manager has many responsibilities in the language industry.
+They are experts at what they do and help their company make the most of the available resources.
 But what exactly do they do in the translation industry?

 One Day Out of the Life of the Translation Project Manager:

 A translation project manager’s job involves a lot of responsibilities and supervision.
 The translation agency project manager is the primary person in charge of escalating issues for resolution as they occur during the project.
-It is important to note that they don’t even have to know the translation.
-But a degree in the relevant field will help them get a better understanding of the staff.
+It is important to note that they don’t have to know the translation.
+But a degree in the relevant field will help them better understand the staff.
 To better understand their duties, let’s look at how they spend a day at work:

 1. Reviewing and Organizing New Projects: